Bhattb2/learning-journal/cheatsheet.md

 # My Cheat Sheets

 What is a text editor?
-- A text editor is a piece of software that you download and install on your computer, or you access online through your web browser, that allows you to write and manage text, especially the text that you write to build a web site.
-The text editor has to be one of the most important tools you can use as an aspiring web developer.
+- A text editor is a downlaidable software  that  allows you to write and maintain text, particularly text that you use to buid web sites.

+Components of a terminal:
+- The Command Line
+- Basic Navigation
+- About Files

+What is a Command Line
+- A command line, or terminal, is a text based interface to the system.
+It is typing text on keyboard and receiving fedback in a similar text.
+It begins with a prompt and is displayed after you bagin typing.